cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Domain separation {#term-domain-separation}

-Cryptographic protocols proven secure in the random oracle model are often analyzed under the assumption that the random oracle only answers queries generated by the protocol.
+Cryptographic protocols proven secure in the random oracle model are often analyzed under the assumption that the random oracle only answers queries associated with that protocol (including queries made by adversaries) {{BR93}}.
 In practice, this assumption does not hold if two protocols use the same function to instantiate the random oracle.
 Concretely, consider protocols P1 and P2 that query a random oracle RO: